SolidBlock-cn/mishanguc/UpdateLog-en.md

 - When breaking a handrail block composed of two ones, no longer leave one.
 - Added more colored blocks, including colored leaves, colored andesite.
 - Adjusted the durability of tp tool, and the durability worn on each tp depends on the distance moved.
-- Adjusted and optimized the generation logic of automatic line on roads, in order to handle some blocks newly added.
+- Adjusted and optimized the generation logic for automatic road lines to handle some newly added blocks.
 - Added framed glass handrail blocks, allowing custom tinting.
 Adjusted the culling between handrail blocks.
 - Adjusted the display of handrail blocks in inventory.
 - Changed item id: black_stone_hung_sign → blackstone_hung_sign.